appcelerator-developer-relations/Forging-Titanium/ep-004/README.md

-# Episode 3: Custom Components
+# Episode 4: A Utility Application Template

 In Episode 2, we took a look at a framework for displaying a stack of windows in a cross-platform navigation controller.
 This week, we'll be taking a look at implementing a simple two-stage utility application, while isolating our cross-platform navigation code to a single component.